mo-abdulai/coinnest/README.md

 Explore the top cryptocurrencies ranked by market cap, providing valuable insights into the current trends and popular digital assets.

 ### Latest Crypto News
 Never miss out on important updates from the crypto world.
-CryptoWorld fetches the latest news articles related to cryptocurrencies using the Microsoft Bing Search API, keeping you informed and up-to-date.
+CryptoNest fetches the latest news articles related to cryptocurrencies using the Microsoft Bing Search API, keeping you informed and up-to-date.

 ### Exchanges
 Discover popular cryptocurrency exchanges and their trading volumes, helping you make informed decisions about where to trade.